whitelizard/json-transformer/README.md

 ## Change Log

+### 4

+- Arguments into transforms is now never unpacked if it is an array.

 ### 3

 - All context handling removed (including options).
   - (Manual context handling is easy to add in use.)
-- Removed builtInTransforms (the `%exec%` transform.
-You can find it in the test file of the source in github).
+- Removed builtInTransforms (the `%exec%` transform).
 - Removed the built in `%get%` transform.
 - Much smaller footprint.